Orbital metastases are relatively uncommon, but some primary tumours do have a predilection to metastasise to the orbit.

 Extraocular orbital metastases are uncommon, accounting for 2-11% of all orbital neoplasms, and significantly less common than uveal metastases, which outnumber orbital metastases by 8 to 1 1,3,6.
 The demographics of affected patients reflect the demographics of the primary tumours (see below).

-In general patients with metastatic disease do not develop orbital metastases, being identified clinically in <1% of cases, although much more prevalent when autopsy series are carried out (thus many patients who die from metastatic disease have asymptomatic orbital deposits) 7.
+In general, patients with metastatic disease do not develop orbital metastases, being identified clinically in <1% of cases.
+Prevalence is much higher in autopsy series, reflecting the high prevalence of asymptomatic orbital deposits 7.

 In ~40% of patients who are symptomatic from orbital metastases (except for breast cancer metastases), orbital symptoms occur well before local symptoms form the primary tumour manifest, and as such are the first indication of advanced malignancy 1,3,6.